-- Found in antioxidant-rich plant foods that have been shown to have a protective effect against inflammation and chronic diseases.
+Found in antioxidant-rich plant foods that have proven to protect against inflammation and chronic diseases.

-- Able to meet iron needs without detrimental risk to health (our bodies can control the absorption of non-heme iron from plant sources).
+Able to meet iron needs without detrimental health risks (our bodies can control the absorption of non-heme iron from plant sources).

 - Way better for the environment!
-According to a recent analysis, avoiding meat and dairy products is the single biggest way to reduce your environmental impact on the planet.
+Avoiding meat and dairy products is helpful to reduce your environmental impact on the planet.

 How Will I Know if I am Deficient?

 Iron deficiency affects about 4-5 million Americans yearly.
-A lack of iron is called iron-deficiency anemia.
-It is the most common nutritional deficiency worldwide and affects all ages, including children and adults.
+A lack of iron is called iron-deficiency anemia, and it is the most common nutritional deficiency worldwide and affects all ages, including children and adults.